Speed skydiving: Terminal velocity

 So, for a human in belly-to-earth position (A = 0.7 m2, m = 90 kg, C_{d} = 1) this gives 50.6 m/s, about the terminal velocity of the typical skydiver of 55 m/s.

 The skydiver cannot increase their mass easily enough to significantly increase terminal velocity, and the skydiver's area cross-section is limited by their helmet and shoulders in a head-down dive position.
 The most significant difference comes from the skydiver reducing their coefficient of friction.
 The head-down body position has to be carefully managed to be as streamlined as possible, while special helmets and slick body suits reduce skin friction, which is a function of surface area and texture.
 The shape and rigidity of the suits also have to be designed to minimize the coefficient of drag.
 Finally, a skydiver must reach their maximum speed at as high an altitude as possible so that the density of air is at a minimum.

 Weather

 Weather can have an extraordinary effect on a competition as well as individual divers.
 In the event of bad weather or air traffic circumstances, the exit altitude is lowered.
-In addition, thick cloud conditions may cause a delay in the jump time altogether.
+In addition, cloud conditions may cause a cancellation of a jump.